akshaykumarkona/Censys-Assignment/README.md

 ### Agent Workflow

 The summarizer uses a LangGraph StateGraph workflow:

+> **Note:** In line with the assignment requirements, this project demonstrates a small agent design.
+> To keep the implementation lightweight, the agent currently consists of only a single node — the '*Summarize Node*'.
+>> API Key already provided for this assignment purpose.
+You can directly start using the agent without changing the API Key.

 ### *START → Summarize Node → END*

 - Input JSON is passed to the summarize_host node.